 © 2019, © 2019 Informa UK Limited, trading as Taylor & Francis Group.
 Purpose: Parents of children with intellectual disability often experience heightened levels of psychological distress compared to parents of typically developing children due to increased parenting demands.
 Given these demands, parents may also have difficulty accessing mental health treatment for themselves.
 This research investigated whether parents of children with intellectual disability experience barriers in accessing mental health treatment for themselves related to the increased parenting demands of having a child with an intellectual disability.
 Materials and methods: 80 parents of children with intellectual disability were surveyed about barriers to accessing mental health treatment for themselves and interest in an e-treatment.
 Results: Parents who experienced mental health difficulties were more likely to experience barriers in accessing treatment.
 For parents who had experienced mental health difficulties, cost, arranging childcare, and availability of providers were significant barriers to accessing treatment.
 Older participants were less likely to report cost as a barrier.
 Participants with higher incomes were less likely to report work scheduling as a barrier.
 Participants reported interest in an e-treatment, with younger participants more likely to express interest.
 Conclusions: These preliminary findings suggest that parents of children with intellectual disability experience barriers to accessing treatment.
 Research directions include developing e-treatments for these carers.Implications for rehabilitation Having a child with an intellectual disability is associated with increased parenting demands, and significant stress for parents The results of this survey suggest that for parents who are experiencing mental health difficulties, cost, arranging childcare and availability of providers may act as barriers to accessing treatment for their own mental health concerns Rehabi...

-Sekhon, JK, Oates, J, Kneebone, I & Rose, M 2019, 'Counselling training for speech–language therapists working with people affected by post-stroke aphasia: a systematic review', International Journal of Language and Communication Disorders, vol. 54, no. 3, pp. 321-346.View/Download from: Publisher's site
+Sekhon, JK, Oates, J, Kneebone, I & Rose, M 2019, 'Counselling training for speech–language therapists working with people affected by post-stroke aphasia: a systematic review', International Journal of Language and Communication Disorders, vol. 54, no. 3, pp. 321-346.View/Download from: UTS OPUS or Publisher's site

 © 2019 Royal College of Speech and Language Therapists Background: Speech–language therapists use counselling to address the psychological well-being of people affected by post-stroke aphasia.
 Speech–language therapists report low counselling knowledge, skill and confidence for working in post-stroke aphasia which may be related to a lack of counselling training specific to the needs of this client group.
 Aims: To identify current training in counselling for speech–language therapists to address psychological well-being in people affected by post-stroke aphasia.
 Specifically, the intent was to establish the objectives, content, amount, teaching methods and outcomes of counselling training provided to speech–language therapists working with people affected by post-stroke aphasia.
 Methods & Procedures: Eleven databases were searched from inception to January 2018 using terms relating to counselling, psychological well-being, speech–language therapy, stroke, aphasia and training.
 Studies using any research methodology and design were included.
 Nine studies were critically appraised and synthesized as a systematic review using the Search, AppraisaL, Synthesis and Analysis (SALSA) framework.
 Main Contribution: Information on counselling training came from the UK, United States and Australia.
 Student speech–language therapists received training in goal-setting and generic counselling skills.
 After qualification, speech–language therapists received counselling training from mental health professionals within stroke workplaces, from external providers and further education.
 A range of teaching techniques and counselling approaches were described.
 Self-report and themes from qualitative data were the primary measures of counselling training outcomes.
 Moderate correlations were reported between counselling training and levels of speech–language therapists' knowledge, comfort, confidence and preparedness to counsel people affected by post-stroke aphasia.
 Conclusions: Resear...